- Public Safety

 Duties & Responsibilities

-Monitoring Active Warrants: Records personnel receive, process and monitor a large file of active warrants for both criminal and civil matters, as well as, file jackets pertaining to arrested persons.
+- Records personnel receive, process and maintain a large amount of files pertaining to arrested persons.

 Computer & Photo Lab Services